-Kalynn Hall Pistorio is pursuing an EdD in Exceptional Student Education at Florida Atlantic University.
-Her research interests include kindergarten readiness skills, literacy based behavioral interventions, developmental delays, and intellectual disabilities.
-She earned a Bachelor of Science in Exceptional Student Education and a Master of Science in Leadership (Educational and Human Services) at Nova Southeastern University.
-She taught in the public school system teaching elementary students with intellectual disabilities for four years and prior to that she taught in private preschools working with children who were six weeks old through voluntary prekindergarten.
-As a research assistant Kalynn has had 5 co-authored manuscripts accepted for publication and over 20 presentations that have been accepted at various regional, national, and international conferences.
-She has served as the president of the FAU College of Education Student Achievement Council, co-chaired the College of Education Fall Research Symposium, been the vice-president of Kappa Delta Pi- Rho Omega, and is currently the elected research coordinator for the Holmes National Board.
-In addition to being a Holmes Scholar, Kalynn receives funding under an OSEP grant entitled Mentor-Lead; she has received also received travel grants from the FAU-COE, research funding through a TAFT grant, and was the recipient of the Nora Elizabeth Temple Family Scholarship.
+Kalynn Hall Pistorio has an EdD in Exceptional Student Education from Florida Atlantic University and is a Board Certified Behavior Analysis at the Doctoral level.
+Her research interests include literacy-based behavioral interventions, applied behavior analysis, developmental and intellectual disabilities, and international special education.
+She earned a Bachelor of Science in Exceptional Student Education and a Master of Science in Leadership (Education and Human Services) at Nova Southeastern University.
+She taught in the public school system teaching elementary students with intellectual disabilities for four years and before that she taught in private preschools working with children who were six weeks old through voluntary prekindergarten.
+Kalynn has had 10 co-authored manuscripts accepted for publication and has presented at conferences all over the world including in the United States, Europe, Australia, Africa, and Asia.
+In addition to being a Holmes Scholar, Kalynn receives funding under an OSEP grant entitled Mentor-Lead to complete her doctorate.
+As an assistant professor at Columbus State University, she has been a Chancellor's Learning Scholar, a CSU Writing Fellow, and a QEP Fellow.